 Community Power is growing a city-wide discussion on local energy issues during the 2021 city council & mayoral elections, building on our 2013 Minneapolis Energy Options campaign, the 2017 candidate forums, and all the work in between.
-This is an important opportunity for Minneapolis residents to hear their city council candidates’ plans on energy choice, affordability, and access through both questionnaires, and mayoral & ward-specific public Q&As with candidates.
+Both the questionnaires, and the mayoral & ward-specific public Q&A forums with candidates are an important opportunity for Minneapolis residents to hear their city council amd mayoral candidates’ plans on energy choice, affordability, and access.

 Click the above link to read returned questionnaires to date

-Either click above or click a link below to RSVP for an upcoming forum or view a video of a past forum:
+Either click above or click a link below to view a video of a Community Power forum:

-Come listen to candidates for City Council share their visions how to meet Minneapolis’ local clean energy and climate goals in ways that also benefit key priorities of the city such as housing affordability, renter’s rights, economic, racial & environmental justice, and workforce development for clean energy jobs.
+All of the 2021 forum seiries was online.
+Candidates for City Council and Mayor shared their visions how to meet Minneapolis’ local clean energy and climate goals in ways that also benefit key priorities of the city such as housing affordability, renter’s rights, economic, racial & environmental justice, and workforce development for clean energy jobs.

-Following the formal Q & A, we will switch over to a different Zoom address for an informal post-forum conversation in virtual breakout rooms with candidates.
+Following the formal Q & A, we switched over to a different Zoom address for an informal post-forum conversation in virtual breakout rooms with candidates.

-The beginning will have a guest appearance from FairVote Minnesota, which is a national leader in the movement for Ranked Choice Voting.
+The beginning of each of each forum had a guest appearance from FairVote Minnesota, which is a national leader in the movement for Ranked Choice Voting.
 Rank choice voting is a simple, but powerful change to the way we vote that gives voters more choice and more power.

 Interested in reading the current council + mayor's answers from 2017?
 Check them out here